Accelerated first-order methods for a class of semidefinite programs: Numerical experiments

 We ran each algorithm with time limits of $3\times 10^3$, $10^4$, and $5\times 10^4$ seconds for $n-k = 10^3$, $10^4$, $ 10^5$ respectively.
 SCS is not tested for $n-k = 10^4$ as it was unable to complete a single iteration within the time limits and utilized over 70GB of memory.
 Similarly, ProxSDP and SCS were not tested for $n-k = 10^5$ as both came to complete failures due to excessive memory allocation.

-Detailed numerical results are reported in \cref{table:1e3,table:1e4,table:1e5} for $n-k = 10^3$, $10^4$, and $10^5$ respectively.
-The average memory usage of the four algorithms is plotted in \cref{fig:memory_usage}.
-We compare the convergence behavior of CertSDP with that of CSSDP on a single instance of each size in \cref{fig:convergence_behavior}.
-The plots on the left of \cref{fig:convergence_behavior} show the primal squared distance $\norm{X - X^*}_F^2$ and the dual suboptimality
+Detailed numerical results are reported in \cref{table:1e3,table:1e4,table:1e5} for $n-k = 10^3$, $10^4$, and $10^5$, respectively. \cref{fig:memory_usage} shows the average memory usage of the algorithms.
+We compare the convergence behavior of CertSDP with that of CSSDP and SketchyCGAL on a single instance of each size in \cref{fig:convergence_behavior}.
+The plots on the left in \cref{fig:convergence_behavior} show the primal squared distance $\norm{X - X^*}_F^2$ and the dual suboptimality

-for the iterates produced by CertSDP and CSSDP as a function of time.
+for the iterates produced by CertSDP, CSSDP, and SketchyCGAL as a function of time.
 The plots on the right of \cref{fig:convergence_behavior} show the primal squared distance for the iterates produced by CertSDP within the final call to CautiousAGD.